 Jimmy Chitwood, Alex Cunningham, and The Essence Of Life

-I recently had the honor of attending the ABCA Annual Convention in Anaheim, CA with my friends from The Texas Baseball Ranch.
-It was my distinct privilege to be in the auditorium to hear the first speaker, NCAA Division 1 Baseball Champion, Coastal Carolina’s head coach, Gary Gilmore.
+Two years ago, I had the honor of attending the ABCA Annual Convention in Anaheim, CA with my friends from The Texas Baseball Ranch®.
+It was my distinct privilege to be in the auditorium to hear the first speaker, Coastal Carolina’s head coach, Gary Gilmore.

-In case you’ve been living under a rock, Coastal shocked the baseball world by rising from a preseason 25th ranking and making history by slaying such NCAA Goliaths as NC State, LSU, Florida, and TCU before finally taking the title against Arizona in a thriller.
+Coastal had just shocked the baseball world by rising from a preseason 25th ranking and making history by slaying such NCAA Goliaths as NC State, LSU, Florida, and TCU before finally taking the title against Arizona in a thriller.
 I believe Coastal’s achievement is the best thing to happen to college baseball (and to baseball in general) in the last 20 years.
 It proved once again that in this glorious game, you don’t always have to be the biggest, strongest, or even the best team… You only have to be the better than the other team for about 3 hours.
 It also showed the importance of culture, the value of selflessness, love, respect and service, and the powerful synergy those qualities create.

 So what is confidence?
 That’s a tough one… Confidence is kind of like being in love.
 It’s hard to define, but you know it when you see it.